gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 Process 8847 resuming
 ```

-TODO: explain how to dismiss the "Waiting For Debugger" popup.

 TODO: are the examples compiled in debug mode?

+If you choose the `-D` option above, you need to dismiss the "Waiting For Debugger" popup.
+There is a dedicated section about this later in the document.

 ### Use the LLDB from the Swift Android SDK